matter-labs/zksync-web-era-docs/docs/zk-stack/running-a-hyperchain/locally.md

 - For now, it is only possible to deploy a hyperchain as an L2, but soon it will also work as L3s.

 - When running the default matterlabs/geth, you have a set of rich wallets available to you.
-You can check them <a href="https://github.com/matter-labs/local-setup/blob/main/rich-wallets.json" target="_blank">here</a>.
+You can check them [here](https://github.com/matter-labs/local-setup/blob/main/rich-wallets.json).

 - If you want to have a custom local base chain, you must ensure you have a database for your hyperchain, as well as the local RPC for your L1.